kammitama5/kammitama5.github.io/_posts/2018-5-17-Thursday-May-17th.md

 - It probably means I won't have a life at all; so basically, I put in my hours about 4 days a week part-time, go to class (which thankfully ends by mid-June), and all the rest of my time is for GSoC and RustReach.
 No weekend outings or anything like that for me.

+## Cool Mentorship Advice
+- Gabe sent this to me today.
+It's a reminder to [integrate my changes early and frequently](http://programmer.97things.oreilly.com/wiki/index.php/Integrate_Early_and_Often).
+I need a header of this somewhere in my apartment.

 ## Juno lecture
 - I'm going to a Juno Lecture today with my mentor and his brother.
 - I had also declined two scholarships, and the two organizations were nice enough for one to give it to me anyways (so I